Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Invest in employer branding: Strengthen your digital presence and employee reviews to reduce the premium paid for attracting talent.

-• Optimize channel mix: Review CPH by sourcing channel quarterly and reallocate budget to top performers.
+• Optimize channel mix: Review CPH by sourcing channels quarterly and reallocate budget to top performers.

 • Accelerate time-to-fill: Reducing days open protects productivity and lowers hidden vacancy costs.